Recruitment process

 Every inquiry will be looked at individually, all we ask is, just be honest and tell us about yourself.
 If you are eligible, you’ll move to Stage 2

-2. Stage 2 - You’ll be invited into your applied Fire Station to undergo suitability sift with the Watch Manager
+- Stage 2 - You’ll be invited in to undergo suitability sift with a Watch Manager

-You will be invited into the Fire Station to undergo initial suitability sift by the Watch Manager.
+You will be invited in to undergo initial suitability sift with a Watch Manager.
 This involves reviewing your proposed availability, your location proximity, and fitness level.
 If you are suitable, you’ll be progressed to stage 3.

 The videos attachments below will show you what you will be asked to do.
 If you get through the tests, you’ll move to Stage 5.